MatthewPierson/Ramiel/README.md

 # Ramiel
-An open-source, multipurpose macOS utility for checkm8-vulnerable iOS/iPadOS devices
+An open-source, multipurpose macOS utility for checkm8-vulnerable iOS/iPadOS devices.

+Supported by macOS 10.13 -> 11.X.
+High Sierra has not been tested but should work fine.
+Anything lower is unsupported.

+Ramiel is currently broken on M1 macs.
+Most tools for putting devices into PWNDFU mode are broken on M1 macs, an update will be pushed when this is fixed.

+Ramiel will also not work on any pre-2012 macbooks/pros.
+As with M1 macs, most tools for putting devices into PWNDFU mode are broken for these old machines.

 # FAQs
 See [Ramiel.app](https://ramiel.app) for a list of FAQs.